pointtonull/algorithms/README.md

 returns the node at index.

-If using a language that has no pointers (such as Python)(sic), you can assume you have access to get_pointer anddereference_pointer functions that converts between nodes and memory addresses(sic).
+If using a language that has no pointers (such as Python)(sic), you can assume you have access to get_pointer and dereference_pointer functions that converts between nodes and memory addresses(sic).

 Notes: